 I kept rice.hugs.nu (referred to as "ricehugs" in my mind) for about a year and a half.
 Despite its oddities and lack of organization, it was easily the most fun of my websites at the time.
 Eventually, though, I decided I wanted my own domain, so in June 2013 as a(nother) birthday present, I registered ricetard.nu.
 That was when I began separating my content (make.ricetard.nu) from my blog (the main domain), as well as putting in a separate contact form (contact.ricetard.nu), a portfolio (eat.ricetard.nu), and my collective (fan.riceard.nu).

-At the time my mental health was debilitating rapidly.
-I had very little motivation and focus, so all that got regular updates was my main domain with not very cheerful blog posts.
+However, I also began to struggle with my mental health, so I had very little motivation and focus, and my blog posts were not too cheerful.
 Eventually my general association with the site, as well as my growing discomfort with the username, escalated to my wanting to abandon them both.
-(I did, however, learn how to make responsive CSS!)